 Load balancing helps prevent congestion by distributing traffic across multiple servers or network paths.
 Combining this with regular monitoring and analysis can help your IT teams identify potential bottlenecks before they impact performance.
 Many organizations also benefit from scheduling bandwidth-intensive tasks during off-peak hours to maintain consistent network performance throughout the day.

-What Industries Are Most Impacted by Latency?
+What Industries Are Most Impacted By Higher Latency?

 Every business needs good network performance, but some industries face more challenges and requirements when it comes to latency.
 Industries where latency has the most significant impact include: